rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-upgrade/_index.md

 aliases:
   - /rancher/v2.x/en/upgrades/single-node-upgrade/
 ---
-To upgrade Rancher Server 2.x when a new version is released, create a data backup for your current Rancher deployment, pull the latest image of Rancher, and then start a new Rancher container using your data backup.
+To upgrade Rancher Server 2.x when a new version is released, create a data container for your current Rancher deployment, pull the latest image of Rancher, and then start a new Rancher container using your data container.

 ## Before You Start